-For the single SIM version of Galaxy S10, you can use the SIM card tray in the following way.
+For the single SIM version of Galaxy S10, you can use the tray in the following way.

-For the dual SIM version of Galaxy S10, you have two options to use the SIM card tray as illustrated below.
+For the dual SIM version of Galaxy S10, you have two options.
+You can use the SIM card tray as illustrated below.

-How to insert and change the Galaxy S10 SIM card?
+How to insert and change the SIM card?